 Cuba is one of the safest (if not the safest) countries in all of Latin America and the Caribbean.
 While pick-pocketing is not unheard of in crowds, any type of violent crime against tourists is extremely rare.
 And the few times it has happened in the last decade or so have been targeted at tourists doing things that no normal tourist would ever do.
 If a tourist takes the normal precautions that they would take in any large North American or European city, chances are miniscule that a tourist will be the victim of any sort of crime.

 Amazingly (when compared to airports the world over) the CADECA (exchange house) at the airport in Havana has the same exchange rates as everywhere else.
 So we do recommend exchanging money upon arrival.
-If there is a long line at the CADECA in the arrivals hall, the trick is to go up to the departure hall CADECA where there is often no line at all.

 In the city, there are lots of CADECAS.
 If your accommodation is in Old Havana there is a big CADECA on Obispo, the main pedestrian street, open until 20:00 / 8 PM.
 Also has numerous ATM machines.

 ATM machines accept visas, they do not accept mastercard.
 Inside banks both visa and mastercard are accepted.

 Note that debit or credit cards accepted in Cuba are: Visa, Mastercard, Union Pay, Ocean Card, CABAL, American International Service (AIS) and MIR.
 However, travelers interested in traveling to Cuba are advised to check with the bank where they have their bank account to see if they will be able to use their card in the national territory.

 No card issued by U.S. institutions works in Cuba, so it is recommended that you verify beforehand that your card is not associated with a U.S. banking institution and secondly, and of great importance, that you always have a cash backup to avoid setbacks.